K-dash/flake8-import-guard/README.md

 ### Using pyproject.toml

-Add the following to your `pyproject.toml` file:
+Add the following to your `pyproject.toml` file.

 ```toml
 [tool.flake8-import-guard]